maanceto2/Dublin-Climate-Analysis/README.md

-# Dublin-Climate-Analysis
+# Climate Data Analysis of Dublin Using Pandas, Seaborn, and Dash

  ( Analysis of Dublin's Climate over the period of 1942-2024 )

- This repository contains Jupyter notebooks and climate data for analyzing the climate patterns of Dublin, Ireland.
-My goal is to provide insights into the historical and current climate trends in Dublin, leveraging various data analysis and visualization techniques using Python's Pandas and Seaborn libraries.
+This repository includes Jupyter notebooks and climate datasets focused on analyzing Dublin's historical and current climate patterns.
+The goal is to provide insights into Dublin's evolving climate trends through data analysis and visualization, utilizing Python libraries such as Pandas, Seaborn, and Dash.

  ## Project Overview